between-projects/between-projects/README.md

 - 👋 Hi, I'm Jonah Langenbeck.
 I'm the founding director of @between-projects, a studio for connection and growth.
 - 👀 I'm interested in personal web patterns, comms strategy, and design.
-- 🌱 I'm currently learning WordPress 6 FSE and Block Themes, Next.js, and Sanity
+- 🌱 I'm currently learning Typescript, Next.js, Tailwind CSS, and Sanity and I'm spending time on WordPress 6 FSE and Block Themes.
 - 📫 You can email me at jonah@between-projects.com

 <!---